-The SBA’s Economic Injury Disaster Loan program provides vital economic support to small businesses during this unprecedented and challenging time.
+The SBA’s Paycheck Protection Program (PPP), Economic Injury Disaster Loan (EIDL) program, and other government-led relief efforts, provide vital economic support to small businesses during this unprecedented and challenging time.

 We have created a task force who will develop SBA-specific guidance and resources that you can access on this page as new alerts and information becomes available.